2i2c-org/infrastructure/docs/sre-guide/support/simple-python-package.md

 #### No

-Escalate to engineering so this can be debugged.
-We should communicate this to the requester as well.
+[Escalate](sre-guide:support:simple-python-package:escalation) to the whole team so this can be debugged.
+We should communicate this escalation to the requester as well.
 The following template may be used:

 > Hello {{ name of requester }}
 >
 > We tried to add the package you requested in {{ link to PR }}.
 However, it looks like the package addition is not simple, and the build has failed.
 I've escalated this to our general engineering prioritization process, and we will get back to you once we have more information.
 Thank you for your patience!
 >
 > Thanks!

+(sre-guide:support:simple-python-package:escalation)=
+## Escalation

+If this is *not* a simple package installation, escalate this to rest of engineering in the following way:

+1. If it doesn't already exist, create a [freshdesk tracking issue](https://github.com/2i2c-org/infrastructure/issues/new?assignees=&labels=support&projects=&template=5_freshdesk-ticket.yml&title=%5BSupport%5D+%7B%7B+Ticket+name+%7D%7D) in the `2i2c-org/infrastructure` repository.
+Make sure to fill in whatever you have learnt so far.
+2. Raise this in the `#support-freshdesk` channel on slack for further help and action.